-We also visualized this trade in CO2 emissions in 2016 (see figure two).
+We also visualized this trade in CO2 emissions in 2016 (see Fig 2).
 The arrows indicate the flow of CO2 emissions, illustrating dependence of the consumption of a country on the emissions of another country.
 More specifically, an arrow starting from country A and ending at country B shows that country A is a net exporter to country B. The thickness of the arrows signifying the scale of the transfer.
 For example, the thickest line (largest transfer) is represented by the line/arrow from China to the USA.
 Note that we also visualized the flow of CO2 emissions from 2012 to 2015, the graphs are included in the supplement.